seancuttlefish/artthings/README.md

 # artThings - The Internet of Art Things

 The Internet of Art Things, or simply artThings (http://interactdigitalarts.uk/artthings), is an infrastructure for creating connected digital artworks.
-It allows artworks that use micro-controllers, computers and web bwowsers to exchange data to respond to sensors. artThings makes use of MQTT, a lightweight and flexible messaging system that works on many different types of device and network.
+It allows artworks that use micro-controllers, computers and web browsers to exchange data to respond to sensors. artThings makes use of MQTT, a lightweight and flexible messaging system that works on many different types of device and network.

 ## Beginnings